 What’s the fastest way to resolve this?

-The quickest solution is to acquire a new inbound number and use it in place of the number that is getting the SPAM/SCAM reports.
+The general quick solution is to acquire a new inbound number and use it in place of the number that is getting the SPAM/SCAM reports.
 But note, when you acquire a number it may come with a history that also causes it to experience the same issue, so always test some calls to verify the number is being treated well by the Carriers.

 Other possible solutions are provided further below in this article.